Schumer Says Trump Not Acting Like An Innocent Man, 'Dead Wrong' On Pardoning Himself

 Of all the top congressional leaders, Schumer has the longest relationship with the president, stemming from their New York ties.
 He told Martin that he talks with the president "every so often" and most recently weighed in with him with a half-hour conversation about trade policy with China.

 "We are certainly adversaries and I think he's doing damage to our democracy and damage to the middle class in this country."
-"But," Schummer added, "I'll never cut off a line of communication."
+"But," Schumer added, "I'll never cut off a line of communication."